 There’s a growing movement to ditch single-use straws as a way to reduce the amount of plastic in the ocean.
-And while this well-intentioned crusade is certainly a valiant effort to help the planet, we can’t help but point out that the vast majority of plastic in our oceans is abandoned fishing gear.
+While this is certainly a valiant effort to protect the planet, we can’t help but point out that an awful lot of plastic in our oceans is abandoned fishing gear.

 A survey by scientists with Ocean Cleanup, an organization working to develop technologies to reduce ocean plastic, found that at least 46 percent of the plastic in the “Great Pacific garbage patch,” a floating gyre the size of France made up of plastic, comes from fishing nets.
 It’s worth noting that miscellaneous discarded fishing gear makes up the majority of the rest.